 Dawid Stuurman’s Ticket of Leave issued when he was allowed to work for his own account in Australia

 In April 1823, the convict ship, Brampton, reached Sydney.
 Among the convicts on board were Stuurman and eleven other South Africans, including another Khoi, Jantje Piet.
-Stuurman’s wife drew up a petition to Queen Victoria for his release, but to no avail.
+Stuurman’s wife drew up a petition to King George IV for his release, but to no avail.
 After six years in compulsory government employment, Stuurman was given permission to work for wages on his own account.
 On the 22nd February 1830, Stuurman died in the General Hospital in Sydney.

 A new master appears

 Very little is known about the fate of the Khoi after Stuurman’s banishment to Australia, apart from the fact that Bethelsdorp housed a large number of Khoi.
-Having lost a fiery leader, the remaining Khoi passively accepted their fate as servants of the Boer and English farmers.
+Having lost a fiery leader, it seems that the remaining Khoi passively accepted their fate as servants of the Boer and English farmers.

-The final references found of the Khoi are when they provided their services as surfboat workers, transferring cargoes from vessels at anchor in the bay to the landing beach adjacent to the Baakens River mouth.
+The final references found of the Khoi are when they provided their services as surfboat workers, transferring cargoes from vessels at anchor in Algoa Bay to the landing beach adjacent to the Baakens River mouth.
 In this occupation, the Khoi were viewed in a poor light as they were regarded as indolent and as wastrels.
-As soon as the Mfengu became available for employment, the Khoi were rapidly replaced by this industrious Xhosa tribe.
+As soon as the Mfengu became available for employment, the Khoi were rapidly replaced by this industrious tribe.

 It would only have been through the intercession of fate that they would have retained their former prominence in this region.
 As Charles Handy would contend in his book, The Empty Raincoat: